Let’s take a closer look at how a dimmer switch works

 course achievable by a simple switch.

-With a simple switch, we either turn the light on, meaning we close the circuit, delivering full power to achieve the full light output capabilities of the lighting mode or we turn the light off.
+With a simple switch, we either turn the light on, meaning we close the circuit, delivering full power to achieve the full light output capabilities of the lighting mode or turn the light off.

 Meaning we open the circuit, cutting off power from the lighting load and getting no light output in return.